adaptivestone/framework-documentation/docs/01-intro.md

 Your site starts at `http://localhost:3300`.

-Open `src/controllers/Person.js` and edit some lines: the site **reloads automatically** and apply your changes.
+Open `src/controllers/Person.ts` and edit some lines: the site **reloads automatically** and applies your changes.

+## TypeScript Support

+The framework itself is written in TypeScript (erasable syntax), but the project is flexible to use either TypeScript or JavaScript.

+You are able to use the modern Node.js runtime to run TypeScript files without any compilation.

+You are also able to mix TypeScript and JavaScript files in one project.
+Just remember that types will only work if the imported file is a TypeScript file and it is imported into a TypeScript file.